- Things to Know

 When should a doctor be consulted during pregnancy or assisted birth?

-Obstetricians (OB-GYN physicians) can manage high-risk pregnancies and can perform surgeries, including C-sections, when necessary.
+Obstetricians (ob-gyn physicians) can manage high-risk pregnancies and can perform surgeries, including C-sections, when necessary.
 Midwives are prohibited from performing C-sections or using forceps and vacuums during the delivery process.
-The midwife will seek obstetrical care by a doctor should a birth complication arise that requires one of these interventions, or an emergency that threatens the mother or baby.
+The midwife will seek obstetrical care from a doctor should a birth complication arise that requires one of these interventions or an emergency that threatens the mother or baby.

 How much does a doula cost?
 How much does a midwife cost?

 The costs for doulas and midwives, as for any health-care service, vary according to the specific provider and the geographic location.
 A doula typically charges a flat fee for service, meaning an agreed-upon number of prenatal visits, being on-call for support during your pregnancy, support during your labor and birth, and at least one postpartum visit.
 Other services may be included in the package.
 The costs for a doula can be $1,000 or more in major cities and substantially less in other areas.

 For a midwife, the cost also varies by location.
 An average cost of a midwife is around $2,000, but midwives’ fees may be covered by some insurance policies.
 These fees typically cover all prenatal visits, the birth, and postpartum visits.
 Some midwives may offer sliding scales, reduced fees, or payment plans for some women.

 Childbirth Delivery Methods and TypesLearn about the pros and cons of various childbirth methods, such as the Bradley method, C-section, natural childbirth, water birth, Lamaze, and vaginal delivery.
 Read about birthing centers, hospital and home births, midwives, and doulas.

 Babies QuizTake the Babies Quiz to learn what milestones and developments you can expect from your baby’s first year.